comscope/ComRISB/README.md

-# comrisb
+# ComRISB

-A subpackage of comsuite to perform DFT+G-RISB calculations.
+A subpackage of comsuite to perform DFT/LQSGW+GRISB calculations.

 * To install, please refer to
 https://comrisb-tutorial.readthedocs.io/en/latest/install.htmp